 Stratospheric aerosol distributions have been monitored on a global scale since the 1970s with satellite instruments using a variety of remote sensing techniques.
 The first satellite aerosol extinction profile retrievals were from limb sounding solar occultation measurements, most notably from the NASA SAGE missions (Russell and McCormick, 1989; Thomason and Taha, 2003) [9, 10].
-The solar occultation technique has provided a robust and reliable method to retrieve aerosol by directly measuring the atmospheric optical depth.
-However, the sampling rate of occultation measurements is somewhat limited due the necessity of a sunrise or sunset and typically requires months to cover a large range of latitudes.
-Limb scatter measurements, such as from OSIRIS (Llewellyn et al., 2004) [11], SCIAMACHY (Bovensmann et al., 1999) [12], and most recently by OMPS (Rault and Loughman, 2013) [13], have better coverage by only requiring the sunlit conditions at the tangent point, but the retrieval of aerosol is more complex requiring computationally heavy forward modelling and inversion compared to occultation (Bourassa et al., 2007, Bourassa et al., 2012b, Rieger et al., 2014) [14, 15, 16].
+The solar occultation technique has provided a robust and reliable method to retrieve aerosol extinction by directly measuring the atmospheric transmittance.
+However, the measuring frequency of occultation measurements is limited due the necessity of a sunrise or sunset and typically requires months to cover a large range of latitudes.
+Limb scatter measurements, such as from OSIRIS (Llewellyn et al., 2004) [11], SCIAMACHY (Bovensmann et al., 1999) [12], and most recently from OMPS (Rault and Loughman, 2013) [13], have better coverage by only requiring the sunlit conditions at the tangent point, but the retrieval of aerosol is more complex requiring computationally heavy forward modelling and inversion compared to occultation (Bourassa et al., 2007, Bourassa et al., 2012b, Rieger et al., 2014) [14, 15, 16].
 It is worthwhile to note the success of limb scatter aerosol measurements: The combination of the SAGE II and OSIRIS datasets have recently been used to successfully create a single long term merged time series depicting the evolution of the stratospheric aerosol layer (Rieger et al., 2015) [17], and OSIRIS measurements have been used as one of primary extensions of the stratospheric aerosol record for the CMIP6 study (Thomason et al., in preparation) [18].

 OSIRIS, SCIAMACHY, and OMPS-LP measure the spectral radiance of the scattered sunlight from the limb and use non-linear inversion techniques to retrieve aerosol extinction profiles (Bourassa et al., 2012b; Ernst et al., 2012, Rault and Loughman, 2013) [15, 19, 13].
 For these retrievals, some assumptions regarding particle size distributions and/or composition are always required in the forward model.
 Most importantly for this study, currently none of these retrievals account for any polarization sensitivity in their respective measurements.
 However, these instruments have been specifically designed to measure the total radiance by minimizing the instrument sensitivity to polarization.
-Recently proposed instruments with the capability to measure aerosol using limb scattering include the Belgium instrument Atmospheric Limb Tracker for the Investigation of the Upcoming Stratosphere (ALTIUS) (Dekemper et al., 2012) [20] and the Aerosol Limb Imager (ALI), a Canadian endeavour (Elash et al., 2016) [21].
+Recently proposed instruments with the capability to measure aerosol using limb scattering include the Belgian instrument Atmospheric Limb Tracker for the Investigation of the Upcoming Stratosphere (ALTIUS) (Dekemper et al., 2012; Fussen et al., 2016) [20, 21] and the Aerosol Limb Imager (ALI), a Canadian endeavour (Elash et al., 2016) [22].
 Both instruments image the limb and use acousto-optic tunable filters to select the measured wavelength.
-The use of the acousto-optic filter inherently means that the measured image is of the linearly polarized radiance.
-Although it has been previously shown that the retrieval of stratospheric aerosol extinction profiles from polarized scattered sunlight measurements are possible (Elash et al., 2016; McLinden et al., 1999) [21, 22], the full impact of the polarized measurement has not been systematically studied.
+The use of the acousto-optic filter inherently means that the measured image is of the linearly polarized radiance due to the phonon-phonon interaction that selects the filtered wavelength.
+Although it has been previously shown that the retrieval of stratospheric aerosol extinction profiles from polarized scattered sunlight measurements are possible (Elash et al., 2016; McLinden et al., 1999) [22, 23], the full impact of the polarized measurement has not been systematically studied.
 In this work we perform an analysis with simulated polarized measurements to determine first if there are any clear advantages or disadvantages to making the linearly polarized measurement.
 Further, we investigate which linear polarization and viewing geometries have the largest sensitivities to aerosol, and how the polarized measurements affect the accuracy and precision of the retrieved aerosol product.

 2 Background and Forward Model